Self-EvolveRec: Self-Evolving Recommender Systems with LLM-based Directional Feedback: Proposed Framework:

 We employ a User Simulator (\text{SIM}) to complement standard metrics with qualitative directional feedback.
 While scalar metrics (e.g., NDCG) quantify \textit{how well} a model performs, they fail to reveal the root causes of failure~\cite{10.1145/1125451.1125659} such as insufficient category diversity or an inability to capture short-term interests.
 By adopting the agentic paradigm~\cite{zhang2024generative, ma2025pub}, as depicted in Figure~\ref{fig: directional_feedback}~(a.1), our simulator acts as a diverse set of virtual users, offering explicit natural language critiques that pinpoint specific deficiencies in the recommendation pipeline.

-To ensure behavioral realism and heterogeneity, we characterize each simulated user $u$ through a structured persona $\mathcal{T}_u$.
-This persona is constructed by combining the user's interaction history $\mathcal{H}_u$ with sociopsychological traits~\cite{zhang2024generative,10.1145/2187980.2188230}.
-Following previous studies~\cite{zhang2024generative}, we primarily utilize three key traits: (1) \textbf{Activity} represents the user's engagement level, quantified by the length of their interaction history; (2) \textbf{Conformity} measures the adherence to mainstream tastes, calculated based on the deviation between the user's specific ratings and the global average rating of items; and (3) \textbf{Diversity} reflects the breadth of interests, defined as the number of unique categories within the user's interaction set.
-Based on these definitions, we compute numerical scores for each trait and categorize them into three levels (i.e., LOW, MID, HIGH) using quantile-based thresholds.
-These levels are then mapped to predefined natural language descriptions (e.g., {"Activity (HIGH): Frequently interacts with the recommender system ...}).
-Further details on calculating these traits are described in App.~\ref{app persona}.
-These traits condition the LLM to exhibit distinct behavioral patterns, ranging from passive users to highly active users with diverse interests.
-Note that our framework is agnostic to specific persona definitions.
-Therefore, alternative traits like the Big Five~\cite{ma2025pub, Goldberg1992THEDO} can be integrated, as explored in App.~\ref{exp big five}.
+To ensure behavioral realism and heterogeneity, we characterize each simulated user $u$ through a structured persona $\mathcal{T}_u$, constructed by combining the user's interaction history $\mathcal{H}_u$ with sociopsychological traits~\cite{zhang2024generative,10.1145/2187980.2188230}.
+Following~\cite{zhang2024generative}, we use three traits—\textbf{Activity}, \textbf{Conformity}, and \textbf{Diversity}—capturing engagement level, mainstream adherence, and interest breadth, respectively, each quantized into three levels (LOW, MID, HIGH) and mapped to natural language descriptions (e.g., \textit{"Activity (HIGH): Frequently interacts with the recommender..."}); see App.~\ref{app persona} for details.
+Our framework is agnostic to specific persona definitions, and alternative schemes such as the Big Five~\cite{ma2025pub, Goldberg1992THEDO} can be integrated, as explored in App.~\ref{exp big five}.